Our framework details the Key Areas that we consider crucial to building and sustaining a whole-school reading culture.

 The Key Areas are mapped against (this will open in a new window)How Good is Our School?
-4. Under each of the Key Areas we detail the actions necessary to become a Reading School and advance to Silver and Gold level.
+4. Under each of the Key Areas we detail the actions necessary to become a Reading School at each level, Core Silver and Gold.

 To be accredited as a Reading School, a school must provide evidence of how they have achieved the standard described under each of the Key Areas.